Until recently, my professional life has revolved around academia, research, and consulting,

 My publications and research portfolio can be found elsewhere on this site, including direct links to all of my ACM publications in the ACM Digital Library.
 A list of classes I have taught is available here.
 A brief bio and professional pictures are available here.

-As a student, I worked as an intern at research labs, including the Waterloo Systems Research Lab, the Center for the New Oxford English Dictionary, Xerox PARC and NYNEX Science and Technology’s Research Center.
+As a student, I worked as an intern at research labs, including the Waterloo Systems Research Lab, the Center for the New Oxford English Dictionary, Xerox PARC, and NYNEX Science and Technology’s Research Center.
 I was a graduate student at both the University of Waterloo (in the Computer Graphics Lab) and Columbia University (the Computer Graphics and User Interfaces Lab).

-I have been at Georgia Tech since the beginning of 1999, where I created and run the GVU Center’s Augmented Environments Lab.
-My research is in the area of “Augmented Reality”, an approach to creating interactive computer media where content is directly integrated into a participants experience of the world around them.
-My research has spanned a broad spectrum of application domains over the years, from military and industrial applications, to art, entertainment, education and games.
-I am an active member of the GVU Center, collaborating with colleagues throughout Georgia Tech.
-Since many of my collaborations are with faculty in the School of Literature, Media and Communication, I am also an adjunct professor there.
+I was a faculty member at Georgia Tech since the beginning of 1999, where I created and ran the GVU Center’s Augmented Environments Lab.
+My research was primarily in the area of Augmented Reality, an approach to creating interactive computer media where content is directly integrated into a participant's experience of the world around them.
+My research has spanned a broad spectrum of application domains over the years, from military and industrial applications to art, entertainment, education, and games.
+I was an active member of the GVU Center, collaborating with colleagues throughout Georgia Tech.
+Since many of my collaborations are with faculty in the School of Literature, Media and Communication, I was also an adjunct professor there.